 Originally published: February 2022

-Children are like little sponges—they’re always absorbing!
-Though it may not always seem like it, they listen to what we say, watch what we do, and follow our lead.
-This is especially true when it comes to active living—there may be no greater influence on a child’s level of physical activity than the parent or family.
+Though it may not always seem like it, teens notice and care about what adults say and do.
+They listen to our words, watch our actions, and tend to follow our lead.
+This is especially true when it comes to physical activity—there may be no greater influence on a teen than parents and family members.

 Active living boosts physical and mental health, and can improve school performance, self-esteem, and social emotional development.
 It also helps families create shared experiences, memories, and bonds.